-Description: The purpose of the reading class is to improve reading skills through direct instruction using a carefully developed and tested program design.
-Students learn increasingly more complex skills through a scripted presentation approach of brisk paced lessons including individual and small group lessons.
-Students are given a placement test to determine their individual level of reading.
-According to those results, students are then grouped to ensure the maximum remediation of their needs with the goal of mastery of that level and continued movement forward.
+Description: This course improves reading skills through direct instruction using a carefully developed and tested program design.
+Students learn increasingly complex skills through a scripted presentation approach of brisk paced lessons including individual and small group lessons.
+According to placement test results, students are grouped for maximum remediation with the goal of mastery of that level and continued movement forward.